NARPNet/NARPNet_NCS/README.md

 in support of AmRRON.
 Easy to get and update.
 Doesnt change much.
 Not sure if this will stay or not.

-* `NWOTW.txt`: not used in the NCS macros, but is there in the `AmR Checkin` macro so make AmRRON checkins easier for operators.
-There is also a `Edit NWOTW` macro that being up the file in a text editor to make it easy to change.
+* `NWOTW.txt`: not used in the NCS macros because we decided in discussions that we would not implement NTOTW in the MARPNet Digital Net.
+But this file there in the `AmR Checkin` utility macro to make AmRRON checkins more convenient for operators.
+There is also a `Edit NWOTW` macro that being up the file in a text editor to make it easy to change (see below on the edit macros).

 ### The Setup Files